 This ratio enables the screen to offer exact images even when exposed to direct sunlight, which is a significant benefit for individuals who will be using the monitor in a bright area during the day.

 Aside from that, this ratio appears to be a decent option for competitive gamers who want a larger advantage in FPS games during the specific situation when they’re in a very dark room, and they need to see their opponent better; so, increasing the brightness appears to be a good option.

-During our use, we don’t even need to set the monitor’s brightness to maximum to get bright images.
+During our tests, we didn’t even need to set the monitor’s brightness to its maximum to get bright images.
 We realized that 75 percent was the best ratio for visuals while also being the least harmful to our eyes, so make sure to try this ratio for your screen as well and adapt it to the best for your needs.

 Refresh rate and Response time